Random walks with local memory: Random walks with local memory

 \section{Random walks with local memory}

-Throughout this paper $G:=(V(G),E(G))$ denotes a connected, undirected graph that is locally finite (every vertex has finite degree) and simple (no loops, no multiple edges), with the exception of Section \ref{section: hidden random walks} where a graph may have multiple edges.
+Throughout this paper $G:=(V(G),E(G))$ denotes a connected, undirected graph that is locally finite (every vertex has finite degree) and simple (no loops, no multiple edges).
+We remark that all the results in this paper can be extended to non-simple graphs verbatim; and we simply restrict to the case of simple graphs to simplify the notation.
 When the graph $G$ is evident from context, we will omit $G$ from the notation and write $V$ and $E$ instead.

 A {\em neighbor} of a vertex $x$ is a vertex $y$ such that $\{x,y\} \in E$.
 We denote by $\Nbh(x)$ the set of all neighbors of $x$.
 An \emph{oriented edge} of $G$ is a pair $(x,y) \in V \times V$ such that $\{x,y\}$ is an (unoriented) edge of $G$.
 We call $(x,y)$ an {\em outgoing} edge of $x$ and an {\em incoming} edge of $y$.
 In an oriented subgraph of $G$, the \emph{outdegree} (respectively, \emph{indegree}) of $x$ is the number of outgoing (respectively, \emph{incoming}) edges of $x$ in the oriented subgraph.
 We denote by $\El$ the set of oriented edges of $G$.
+The running example for a graph in this paper is the integer lattice $\Z^d$ of dimension $d$, i.e., the graph given by